-From improving care for children with special educational needs, supporting development of new models of care, improving CYP mental health services to improving transition from pediatric to adult services, you will find links to NHS England’s major programmes on this page.
+The programme focuses on a wide range of priorities in relation to children and young people, from improving care for children with special educational needs, supporting integration and development of new models of care, improving mental health services, to improving transition to adult services.
+Our children and young people programmes include:

 - Mental health

-- Children’s health digital strategy
+- Children’s health data and digital strategy

-- Specialised commissioning – women and children
+- Specialised commissioning